Eleanor of Woodstock: Regency

-When she was widowed, Eleanor became the regent of Guelders for her nine-year-old son Reginald.
+Following her husband's death, Eleanor became the regent of Guelders for her nine-year-old son Reginald.
 Having assumed power, she had her old enemy Jan Moliart arrested and imprisoned.
 Her regency was formally recognised, but she was forced to confront a relative of her late husband, Jan van Valkenburg, who demanded his right to share the regency with her.
 The situation was soon so difficult that, according to some accounts, she was forced to resign her post of regency, and her son was formally declared of legal majority and therefore of no need of a regency at the age of eleven in 1344.

 After her resignation she formally retired under the title Lady of Veluwe (after the name of her dowry), and spent much of her time acting as a benefactor of convents, particular the beggar convents such as the Order of Saint Clare.

 During the 1350s, she and Reginald came in conflict over making peace with his younger brother Edward, and he confiscated her lands.